UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 This is the format genomes are provided in by all genomic repositories such as Ensembl, NCBI and the UCSC.
 Each chromosome is specified by the header, with the entire sequence following.

-## Fastq Files
+## FASTQ Files

-These are the extension of fasta files which we usually obtain as output from our sequencing runs.
+These are the extension of FASTA files which we usually obtain as output from our sequencing runs.
 We'll spend some time exploring these later today.

 ## SAM Files